SolaceTraining/solace-workshop-scs/codelab.md

 * Open the *ScsSinkBossideas.java* class
 * Add the *@EnableBinding(Sink.class)* annotation to label the app as a Sink
 * Add a "sink" method that takes in a "Tweet" POJO from the INPUT channel and logs that it was received.
 * Update the application.yml file and verify that there is indeed a destination & group configured for the input channel.
 Note that by specifying a group we are now using the consumer group model.
-Since this application will likely do further processing in the future we want to provide the option of scaling up to keep up with the number of events that come in. *Replace **ATTENDEE_NAME** with your unique name in BOTH spots*
+Since this application will likely do further processing in the future we want to provide the option of scaling up to keep up with the number of events that come in. *Replace `ATTENDEE` with your unique name in BOTH spots*
-* At this point we have created our "07-scs-sink-bossideas" application and it needs to be deployed.
+* At this point we have created our "07-scs-sink-bossideas" application and it needs to be run.
 Time to see if you've been paying attention!
-* Deploy the app in the same manner that you've been deploying the others.
+* Run the app in the same manner that you've been using

 ### Update the Tweet Board Subscription
 Note that our processor that we created earlier in this lab publishes to multiple topics essentially splitting our feed into two.
 Due to our new requirements to not show new features on the twitter board we need to update that sink appropriately.
 * Navigate to your "04-scs-sink-tweetboard" project
 * Open your application.yml file
-* Update the queueAdditionalSubscriptions property to listen on "tweets/stream/**ATTENDEE_NAME**/nofeatures"
+* Update the queueAdditionalSubscriptions property to listen on `ATTENDEE/tweets/stream/nofeatures` replacing `ATTENDEE` with your unique name
 * Save the file
 * If you're running the app within the IDE it will automatically restart the updated application, if you're running it from the cli go ahead and do a `mvn clean install` followed by a `mvn spring-boot:run` to restart the app.